Thom-P/42-data_science_logistic_regression/readme.md

 ## Task 1: Data Analysis

 We create a program for computing basic statistics of our training dataset.
 For each of the 13 courses/fields, we compute the number of data points (count), mean score, standard deviation, minimum, maximum, median, first and third quartile.
-Note that this program is basically a reimplementation of the pandas builtin describe() function (that we are not allowed to use).
+Note that this program is basically a re-implementation of the pandas builtin describe() function (that we are not allowed to use).

 ```sh
 python ft_describe.py ../datasets/dataset_train.csv